 This is especially important in small apartments when there isn’t a lot of extra space – use fewer furniture pieces, which will make the room look and feel a lot more spacious.
-If your room is really tiny, use taller dressers (Read How to organise your dresser) and shelves to get more storage while taking up less room.
+If your room is really tiny, use taller dressers and shelves to get more storage while taking up less room.
 You can move the bed closer to a wall on one side, so the other side of the bed has more movement space.
 Opt for a smaller bed with built-in storage to maximize the space.
-Short and minimal headboards work for small bedrooms as taller ones visually make the place too filled up.
+Short and minimal headboards work for small bedroom designs as taller ones visually make the place too filled up.
 Mirrors will also help the room appear bigger, so invest in a few that you can be placed strategically.

 For older children and even adults, a loft bed is a great way to leave floor space open.
 It takes advantage of otherwise unused space and makes it possible to add a desk or a seating area in a small room that would otherwise appear cramped by a large bed.